-In an ideal world agile teams are working with one product owner or customer.
-As a cross-disciplinary team they self-organize their work and reflect at the end of the iteration with an agile retrospective where they decide as a team what they want to improve in the next iteration.
+In an ideal world, agile teams are working with one product owner or customer.
+As a cross-disciplinary team, they self-organize their work and reflect at the end of the iteration with an agile retrospective where they decide as a team what they want to improve in the next iteration.

-But there are also teams which have more than one customer, maybe even multiple product owners.
+But there are also teams that have more than one customer, maybe even multiple product owners.
 Due to that all the team members are often not working together on a daily base.
 Depending on the customers, team members might use different processes and have specific acceptance criteria and Definitions of Done.
 Is it useful for such teams to do a retrospective together?
 How can they define actions that will be beneficial for the complete team?

 Question on doing Retrospectives